avish-attri/Weather-Dashboard/README.md

 # Weather-Dashboard

-# 🌦️ Weather Dashboard – Power BI Project
+# 🌦️ Live Interactive Weather Dashboard – Power BI Project

 This project showcases an interactive **Weather Dashboard** built using **Power BI**, leveraging real-time data from the **OpenWeatherMap API**.
 The dashboard is designed to present city-wise weather insights in a clean and informative layout.